LRT Line 6: Expansion

-Both the Filipino proponents and the Japanese consultants also included their proposed expanded network to their documents.
-It includes Line 6B, an airport rail link extension of Line 6 to Ninoy Aquino International Airport; Line 6C, a spur line near the Parañaque–Muntinlupa border; Line 6D, another spur line to Alabang, near the Alabang station of the Philippine National Railways; and the Line 6 extension to Tagaytay.
+The Filipino proponents and Japanese consultants also included proposed extensions in their documents.
+These include Line 6B, an airport rail link extension of Line 6 to Ninoy Aquino International Airport; Line 6C, a spur line near the Parañaque–Muntinlupa border; Line 6D, another spur line to Alabang, near Alabang station of the Philippine National Railways; and an extension of Line 6 to Tagaytay.
 Line 6D is also being developed by the Japanese firm as a separate line.
 Altogether, the combined line length is at approximately 86 km with a combined track length of around 169 km.
-According to the 2020 Japanese study, the expansion is set to be completed by 2040.
+According to the 2020 Japanese study, the expansion was proposed to be completed by 2040.

 Line 6B

-Line 6B will run between Ninoy Aquino International Airport in Pasay and San Nicolas Line 6A station in Bacoor, Cavite.
-The line is 16 km long with 10 stations and will have a single track section between NAIA and Sucat Road.
+Line 6B would run between Ninoy Aquino International Airport in Pasay and San Nicolas station on Line 6A in Bacoor, Cavite.
+The line would be 16 km long with 10 stations and will have a single-track section between NAIA and Sucat Road.